Fractal AC circuits and propagating waves on fractals: Introduction

-The mathematical literature implies (see \cite{AC-power}) that any physically relevant self-similar AC circuit on the Sierpinski gasket is a constant complex multiple of a purely real self-similar circuit.
+In \cite{AC-power} we prove that any physically relevant self-similar AC circuit on the Sierpinski gasket is a constant complex multiple of a purely real self-similar circuit.
 This simple fact has been an obstacle to progress in this direction.
 Therefore one needs to modify the standard construction in order to obtain more interesting properties.
-We present the most representative examples of such modifications in the following sections.
+We present the two representative examples of such modifications in the following sections.
+The first is based on the standard graph approximation of the Sierpinski gasket, which is referred to as the \emph{Feynman-Sierpinski ladder circuit} \cite{AC-power,AR}.
+The second is based on the Hanoi graph approximation of the Sierpinski gasket.